Evernew998/typingPractice/README.md

 ## Challenges

-I chose this project because I wanted to practice using Javascript.
 The biggest challenge I faced when developing this website was implementing the letter colour change feature.
 This feature changes the letter to green when the user types it correctly.
 Otherwise, it turns the letter red.
 Implementing this feature felt like I was trying to solve one of CS50's earlier problem sets.
 On the surface, the feature seemed simple.
 However, looking deeper, I discovered that there were more conditions that I needed to take into consideration.
 These conditions were:
 1. If the user spells a letter correctly, it should turn green only if the previous letter is green or if it is the first letter.
 2. If the previous letter is red, the current letter should also turn red regardless if the user spelt it correctly.
 3. When a user misspells a letter, the letter should turn red.
 A letter misspelling occurs when the key pressed by the user is unequal to the letter.
 However, the key has to produce a character on screen.
 So, keys like the "Shift" or "Enter" keys do not count as they do not create any character.
 Therefore, if the user presses any of these keys, the letter colour should not turn red.